timmcginley/41936/Assignments/C.md

 The client report is a high level report that follows the structure of the different systems.

-## Subject Reports
+## Consultant Reports
-Delivered as either:
+Each consultancy deliver a report:

 * A4: Maximum 20 pages + appendixes
 * A3: Maximum 13 pages + appendixes